Reshall Jimmy's family gets closure, withdraws from Ford Kuga inquest | IOL News

 This is after the family accepted that Reshall Jimmy had died in the vehicle but that the cause had been undetermined.

-According to News24, Jimmy's sister Renisha said she made the decision after sitting sat through weeks of testimony and listened to the findings of various witnesses provide theories of what could have caused the blaze the night her brother died.
+According to News24, Jimmy's sister Renisha said she made the decision after sitting through weeks of testimonies and listened to the findings of various witnesses provide theories of what could have caused the blaze the night her brother died.

 A position paper submitted to the State and Judge Robert Henney by the Jimmy family and Ford SA states that it appeared to both parties that a finding of "undetermined" was inevitable, based on the procured evidence.